Your voice - You asked, we responded

 Below are some examples of recent comments and our responses including changes we have made.

-- Help Develop North Somerset Council's Corporate Plan - respond by 17th January 2020
+- Help Develop North Somerset Council's Corporate Plan - closed 17th January 2020

 - Changes to Top Up Funding - open from 13th December 2019